 Best wishes to you as we ring out the year with twinkling lights to brighten our long, winter nights.
 During the holiday season I always find it a gift to get out on my bike when the weather turns briefly nice.

 Are you looking for a cycling-related gift?
-Of course my first suggestion is a copy of Biking Puget Sound, which came out in its second edition this year.
-With 60 rides instead of 50 and all-new research, it is sure to have a ride for any cyclist on your list.
+Of course my first suggestion is a copy of Biking Puget Sound, now in its second edition.
+With 60 rides, it is sure to have a ride for any cyclist on your list.

 But if your cyclist friend is not fortunate enough to live in the Puget Sound region, I’d like to suggest a few other books and cycling-related items that would make great gifts.

 Thinking of bike commuting or just using your bike more to get around the city?
 Madi Carlson’s book Urban Cycling lays it out for you.
 Great detail and lots of fun ideas.
 It’s from my publisher, Mountaineers Books.

 Does your cycling friend live elsewhere?
 Order up a book for their region!
 Mountaineers Books has created a series called “75 Classic Rides” that cover different areas: Oregon, Washington, Colorado, Northern California… They’re all over, and feature some great routes.